slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 In reinforcement learning, this is a big change from the baseline algorithm, DrQV2, since that algorithm requires some minimum number of workers, and doesn't generalize to no-parallelization, nor support different sampling strategies with parallelization.
 Mine does all of that, with no loss in performance.
 It's a huge amount of systems work to build a new parallelization algorithm.

+I more than satisfied Chris Kanan's request for a novel RL systems algorithm.

 ## Tom Howard

 <p align="center">